jbowyers/chartinator/README.md

     // Default: false - Chart extracts data and replaces the HTML table(s) selected above
     tableSel: false,

-    // The font size in pixels - Number
-    // Default: The body font size
-    fontSize: 16,

     // The tooltip string - Defines a string for concatenating a custom tooltip.
     // Keywords: 'domain', 'data', 'label' - these will be replaced with current values
     // 'domain': the primary axis value, 'data': the data value, 'label': the column title